javonpayne100/CMSC495Capstone/README.md

   - Then go to the top left corner near the arrow run button and click on the **tab** -> **CurrentFile**.
   - Then while staying on that file click on the **Run** button which is the Green Arrow.

 ### **b.
-Set up virtual envionment, Install dependencies, Run Application**
+Set up virtual environment, Install dependencies, Run Application**
 Before running the application, make sure you have **Python** installed on your machine.
 You can download Python from the official website: [Download Python](https://www.python.org/downloads/).
 Once Python is installed, you'll need to install the dependencies for the project either through the Python terminal that you installed.
-Use thse commmands to navigate to them and install them:
+Use these commands to navigate to them and install them:
 ```bash
 cd <directory location where you put the project files>
 [ex: cd D:\CMSC495Capstone]